mseri/kokoro-reader/README.md

 In interactive mode, you can:
 - Enter text directly (end with `/EOT`)
+- Read text from files or URLs without exiting the application
 - Use arrow keys to navigate input history
 - Edit input with left/right arrow keys
-- Use commands to change settings
+- Use commands to change voice, language and speed settings

 #### Interactive Commands